austin-pan/expenses/README.md

 When run, a browser window that is controlled by Selenium will open and navigate to the SAP Concur login page and wait.
-Once you've logged in, the script will start a new expense report and then add an expense for each image in the specified input directory.
-The script files each expense as a *parking* expense, fills in date and price information, and uploads the corresponding image as the receipt.
-After uploading all expenses, the script will hang until ENTER is pressed in the terminal.
+Once you've logged in, the script will start a new expense report and wait for the report details to be manually populated.
+Once the report has been created, the script will start adding expenses for each image in the specified input directory.
+The script files each expense as a *parking* expense, fills in date and price information, and uploads the corresponding transaction image as the attached receipt.
+After uploading all expenses, the script will hang until the browser window is closed.

 ```
 $ python3 concur.py -h